Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/oidc/configure.md

 The following is an example using Google as the IdP and serving Kong Manager from its default URL, `http://127.0.0.1:8002`.

 The `admin_gui_auth_config` value must be valid JSON.
-Here is an example setting template.
+Below is an example of the configuration:

 ```
 enforce_rbac = on